finnfujimura/agenttrader/README.md

 Here's a single prompt that exercises the complete workflow:

 ```
-I want to trade Polymarket politics markets using a contrarian strategy.
+Use agenttrader to build, test, and launch a Polymarket politics contrarian strategy using only a category-level
+  universe.

+  Please do this end to end:
-1. Use research_markets to find 10 active politics markets with 30 days
+  1. Research current active Polymarket politics markets and summarize the last 30 days of behavior (trend, volatility,
-   of history.
-Check their capabilities to confirm they're backtestable.
+  and data quality).
+  2. Do not use fixed market IDs anywhere.
+The strategy must subscribe broadly to the politics category.
+  3. Strategy rules:

-2. Write a strategy that buys YES when the price drops more than 10%
+     - Buy YES when price is more than 10% below its 7-day average.
-   below its 7-day average, and sells when it recovers to the average.
+     - Sell when price recovers to the 7-day average or higher.
-   Use position sizing of 5% of portfolio per trade.
+     - Use 5% of portfolio value per new position.
+  4. Backtest with $10,000 on a date range that actually has coverage for the politics category.

-3. Backtest from 2024-01-01 to 2024-12-31 with $10,000.
+     - Prefer 2024-01-01 to 2024-12-31 if data supports it.
+     - If not, automatically choose the nearest full-year covered window and state which dates were used.

-4. If Sharpe < 0.5, adjust the entry threshold and retest.
-Iterate
+  5. If Sharpe is below 0.5, adjust entry threshold and rerun (up to 3 total attempts), then select the best-performing
-   up to 3 times.
+  version.

-5. Once satisfied, start paper trading with the best-performing version
+  6. Start paper trading with the best version and report:
+     - strategy version chosen
+     - backtest metrics for each attempt (Sharpe, return, drawdown, trades)
-   and report the portfolio ID and initial positions.
+     - portfolio ID
+     - initial cash and positions
+     - number of live subscribed markets
 ```

 This prompt will trigger ~10-15 tool calls across research, validation, backtesting (with iteration), and paper trading deployment.